 All faculty members who taught less than full-time in the preceding calendar year are eligible to apply for the Part-Time Faculty Excellence in Teaching Award.
 One award may be bestowed in each academic college annually.
 The award will consist of a certificate and a monetary award of $1,000.
-Applications are due early in April each year.
+Applications are due by March 25, 2024 at 5PM.

 PART-TIME FACULTY EXCELLENCE IN TEACHING AWARD